-- 1. Open the message flow you want to add a node to by double-clicking the message flow in the Navigator view.
-You can also open the message flow by right-clicking it in the Navigator view and clicking Open.
-The message flow contents are displayed in the editor view. - 2.
-Open the Palette view or the Palette bar. - 3.
-Select a node in the Palette view or Palette bar using the up and down arrows to highlight the node you want to add to the canvas. - 4.
-Add the Node to the canvas using one of the following methods: - Select Palette → Add Node to Canvas by pressing Alt + L and then pressing N. - Press Shift + F10 to open the context-sensitive menu for the Palette, and Press N.
+- 1. Switch to the Broker Application Development perspective. - 2.
+Open the message flow to which you want to add a node. - 3.
+Open the Palette view or the Palette bar. - 4.
+Select a node in the Palette view or Palette bar using the up and down arrows to highlight the node that you want to add to the canvas. - 5.
+Add the Node to the canvas using one of the following methods: - Press Alt + L, then press N. - Press Shift + F10 to open the context-sensitive menu for the Palette, and press N.